uhh-lt/perspectives/README.md

 # DATS Perspectives
 This repo contains the evaluation experiments of the paper "DATS Perspectives – Interactive Document Clustering in the Discourse Analysis Tool Suite"

+Have a look at the DATS repo here: https://github.com/uhh-lt/dats

 ## Goals

 In the paper, we introduce changes to the typcial topic discovery pipeline in order to develop a more customizable aspect-focused document clustering pipeline: